-• Pay tribute to the tenacious spirit of the Icelandic settlers
+- Pays tribute to the tenacious spirit of the Icelandic settlers

-• Enable a universally accessible journey that everyone can take together
+- Enables a universally accessible journey that everyone can take together

 The Viking Statue was erected in 1967 by the Gimli Chamber of Commerce.
-Thousands of tourists visit the statue, and the surrounding area, every year.
-We believe the area surrounding the Viking should be an appropriate reflection of this inspirational landmark.
-Because the statue was installed, in part, to celebrate Canada’s Centenary, it is fitting that the new park is scheduled to open in 2017, in conjunction with Canada’s 150th birthday.
+Thousands of tourists visit the statue and the surrounding area, every year.
+We believe that the area surrounding the Viking should be an appropriate reflection of this inspirational landmark.
+Because the statue was installed, in part, to celebrate Canada’s Centenary, it is fitting that the new park opened in August 2017, in conjunction with Canada’s 150th birthday.

 Campaign Cabinet Co-Chairs: Grant Stefanson and Kathi Thorarinson Neal

-Campaign Members: Timothy J. Samson, Tim Arnason, Arni Thorsteinson, Ernest Stefanson and Lorna Tergesen.
+Campaign Members: J.Timothy Samson, Tim Arnason, Arni Thorsteinson, Ernest Stefanson and Lorna Tergesen.
 Dr. Ken Thorlakson (Advisor).